opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 To create connectivity between assigned VLAN interfaces via `Inter-VLAN-Routing`, configure a network on them.
-It is good practice to embedd the VLAN IDs into the layer 3 networks, if possible.
+It is good practice to embed the VLAN IDs into the layer 3 networks, if possible.

 =============================  ==============================  ==============================  ==============================
 **Description**                **lagg0_vlan5_LAN**             **lagg0_vlan20_DMZ**            **lagg0_vlan33_GUEST**